 1972- ABC expanded the tape delayed coverage to 2 hours and this would remain the case through 1979.

 1975 - ABC added coverage of the Sunday 18-hole playoff on tape delay.
 ABC started using Peter Alliss from the BBC on the Open.
-Alliss has split time on the BBC and US TV networks on Open coverage ever since.
+Alliss would split time on the BBC and US TV networks on Open coverage every year through 2015.

 1980 - The Open shifted to the modern Thursday-Sunday schedule.
 On Saturday, ABC carried 1 hour on tape delay, but the network provided 2 hours of live coverage on Sunday.
 This was the first live coverage of the event on ABC since 1969.

 1981 - ABC provided 1.5 hours of live coverage on Saturday for a weekend total of 3.5 hours.

 1982 - ESPN provided 11 hours of coverage of the Thursday and Friday rounds.
 Jim Simpson and Lou Palmer were among the announcers during the early years of the ESPN coverage.
 ABC increased to 2 hours on Saturday.
 Jack Whitaker joined the ABC team.